NVSL/QuadClass-Resources/labs/Building-Parts-In-Eagle/README.md

 * Check the orientation.
 Your view of the package in Eagle is looking “down” on the board.
 * Draw your package so it is wider than it is tall (rather than the other way around).
 Otherwise Eaglint will get confused.
 * Make sure the SMDs should be at least 0.85mm long.
 They will extend slightly out from under the package.
-* You should compute the SMD width based on the IMU datasheet and the 'Datasheets/IMU_Soldering\ guidance-{1,2}.pdf' documents.
+* You should compute the SMD width based on the IMU datasheet and the `Datasheets/IMU_Soldering\ guidance-{1,2}.pdf` documents.
 You will need to read them quite carefully.
 * Setting the width of the SMDs requires balancing several constraints.
     1. First, the datasheet suggests a range of sizes the pads on the package might be (due to manufacturing variation), and the board layout documents give some guidance for large to make the SMDs -- this is just guidance so there is some 'wiggle' room.
-    2. Our board house sets the minimum space between two pieces of copper to 5mils.
+    2. Our board house sets the minimum space between two pieces of copper to 5mils (pay attention to your units).
 They will refuse to manufacture boards that don't meet this constraint, so your package must satisfy it.
 * Use 0.1" spacing within logically-related groups of pins for the pins on the symbol for the IMU.
-You can have larger gaps separating groups of pins.
+You should have larger gaps separating groups of pins.
 * The prefix for your IMU device should be “U” (that’s the conventional prefix for ICs).
 * Label the SMDs on the IMU using either the pin numbers or the names used in the datasheet.
 Some pads same replicated names.
 Use something like “VCC1”, “VCC2”, etc. to distinguish them.
 * The symbol for the IMU should have one `VCC` pin, one `VCCIO` pin, and one `GND` pin.
 It should not have a `RES` pin.
 In the device for for the IMU, you should connect all of the VCC SMDs to the single `VCC` pin in the symbol.
 Connect the `RES` SMDs to the `GND` pin.
 * There should be no metal under the IMU.
 To enforce this, you should do the following
-    1. Draw a rectangle in `trestrict` that fills most of the space in under the package, but does not overlap any of the pins.
+    1. Draw a rectangle in `tRestrict` that fills most of the space in under the package, but does not overlap any of the pins.
-    2. Draw a rectangle in `brestrict` that covers the entire package.
+    2. Draw a rectangle in `bRestrict` that covers the entire package.
-    3. Draw a rectangle in `vrestrict` that covers the entire package.
+    3. Draw a rectangle in `vRestrict` that covers the entire package.
 * There should be no solder mask under the middle of IMU.
 To enforce this, draw a rectangle of `tStop` that covers the area under the package, but does not overlap the pins.
-* You need to draw lines of `trestrict` between the pads.
+* You need to draw lines of `tRestrict` between the pads.
 They should be the same length as the pads and not overlap them.
 * Be sure to include a pin-1 indicator that will be visible when the IMU is installed.
 * There are a bunch notes in the technical notes about soldering guidance that say to not solder the pin-1 indicator.
-Our IMU does not have the kind of pin-1 indicator they are referring to.
+Our IMU does not have the kind of pin-1 indicator they are referring to, so that guidance does not apply.
-* You will note that it appears that there will be no solder mask between the pads because the `tstop` for the pads overlap.
-The width of the automatically added `tstop` is controlled by the `.dru` file we use during board layout and our DRU file will ensure that solder mask remains.
-However, the DRU file doesn't affect how the `tstop` appears in the package editor.
+* You will note that it appears that there will be no solder mask between the pads because the `tStop` for the pads overlap.
+The width of the automatically added `tStop` is controlled by the `.dru` file we use during board layout and our DRU file will ensure that solder mask remains.
+However, the DRU file doesn't affect how the `tStop` appears in the package editor.

 ## Turn in Your Work